banzaicloud/pipeline/docs/error-handling-guide.md

 // Attach a message and stack trace to the error
 // Same as above with the exception that it does not override already existing stack trace
-// Use this if a stack trace is already available err = emperror.Wrap(err, "some additional message")
+// Use this if a stack trace is already available err = errors.WrapIf(err, "some additional message")

 // Attach stack trace to the error without attaching a message
 // Note: this overwrites any previous stack trace